A new approach to deformation of C*-algebras via coactions: Deformation by twists

 \subsection{Nuclearity}

 In this section we give conditions for nuclearity of deformed \cstar{}algebras.
-One of the first results in this direction was obtained by Rieffel in \cite{Rief-K}*{Theorem 4.1}, where he proved that the deformed \cstar{}algebra $A^\omega$ by an action $\beta:\R^n\car A$ via a $2$-cocycles $\omega$ is nuclear if and only if $A$ is nuclear.
+One of the first results in this direction was obtained by Rieffel in \cite{Rief-K}*{Theorem 4.1}, where he proved that the deformed \cstar{}algebra $A^\omega$ by an action $\beta:\R^n\car A$ via a (continuous) $2$-cocycle $\omega$ on $\R^n$ is nuclear if and only if $A$ is nuclear.
 This result was extended to deformations by actions of abelian groups by Kasprzak in \cite{Kasprzak:Rieffel}*{Theorem~3.10}.
-In \cite{Yamashita}*{Proposition~12}, Yamashita proved a version of this result for coactions of discrete groups, assuming the approximation property of the underlying Fell bundle.
+In \cite{Yamashita}*{Proposition~12}, Yamashita proved a version of this result for coactions of discrete groups, assuming Exel's approximation property for the underlying Fell bundle.
 We are now going to generalize all these results to coactions of locally compact groups below.

-Below we shall use the theory of amenable actions of locally compact groups on $C^*$-algebras as introduced in \cite{BEW:amenable}.
+Below we shall use the theory of amenable actions of locally compact groups on \cstar{}algebras as introduced in \cite{BEW:amenable}.
 We shall give specific references for the results we need throughout the proof and refer to \cite{BEW:amenable} for further details.